jvm123/german_deaths_viz/docs/README.md

 Also, the size of the respective age groups vary from year to year, and this was **not** adjusted for.
 E.g., when more children are born, more deaths in the age group <20 will be observed, and the development in the graphics does therefore not necessarily indicate any change in the environment.

 <em>(Seien Sie vorsichtig bei der Interpretation dieser Daten!
-Zuersteinmal sind die Skalen in den Bildern nicht gleich.
+Zuersteinmal sind die Skalen in den Bildern nicht gleich.</em>

-Für die meisten Entwicklungen gibt es einen plausiblen und einfachen Grund.
-So ist z.B. die scheinbare Verschlechterung der Situation in der Altersgruppe 80+ eine einfache Folge des steigenden Durchschnittsalters in dieser Altersgruppe.
+<em>Für die meisten Entwicklungen gibt es einen plausiblen und einfachen Grund.
+So ist z.B. die scheinbare Verschlechterung der Situation in der Altersgruppe 80+ eine einfache Folge des steigenden Durchschnittsalters in dieser Altersgruppe.</em>

-Auch die Größe der jeweiligen Altersgruppen variiert von Jahr zu Jahr, und dies wurde **nicht** bereinigt.
+<em>Auch die Größe der jeweiligen Altersgruppen variiert von Jahr zu Jahr, und dies wurde **nicht** bereinigt.
 Wenn z.B. mehr Kinder geboren werden, werden auch mehr Todesfälle in der Altersgruppe <20 zu beobachten sein, und die Entwicklung in den Grafiken deutet daher nicht unbedingt auf eine Veränderung in der Umwelt hin.)</em>

 ## Data sources
 The source of the case numbers is [Destatis Genesis](https://www-genesis.destatis.de/genesis/online#astructure) (search for "Gestorbene: Deutschland, Jahre, Todesursachen, Altersgruppen").